• Recipe Index

 If you are adding orange zest, zest the orange on the smallest blade of your grater, or use an orange zester.

-A spoonful of orange sauce held over a saucepan, showing the consistency.
+A spoon of orange sauce held over a saucepan of sauce.

 Place all the ingredients for the orange sauce (except the cornflour and water) in a saucepan and bring it to the boil.